klieret/meetup-matcher/README.md

 where G represents the indices of the already added group members and A denotes the availabilities as a set.
 The numbers 5 and 3 have been heuristically chosen.

+[^1]: For a recent matching with 50 participants, 200k trials were performed, but only 16 of them were built completely.

 ## 📦 Installation